Memory alignment problem of structure members

 foo.flag='T';

-// Attempting to get the address of foo.i by adding 1 to the position of the foo.flag member
+// Attempting to get the address of foo.i by using the position of member foo.flag + 1

 int *pi=(int*)(&foo.flag+1);

-// Assigning a value to the member stored at the address obtained in the previous step
+// Assigning a value to the member stored in the address obtained above

 *pi=0x01020304;